brownsys/paralegal-osdi-2025-artifact/README.md

 > As a rustc plugin Paralegal must compile the dependencies first before it can
 > generate a PDG.
 In addition Paralegal dumps the MIR code for each function in
-> the dependencies in top of compilation.
+> the dependencies on top of compilation.
 This creates at most a 4% overhead
 > over just compiling the dependencies.

 The substantiating column in the table is "Dump Time % Share" which is